-TRANSWESTERN VENTURES BRINGS STATE-OF-THE-ART BIOMANUFACTURING CAMPUS TO VACAVILLE, CA
+Transwestern Ventures Brings State-of-the-Art Biomanufacturing Campus to Vacaville, CA

 “Vacaville is a biomanufacturing leader in the U.S., making this area incredibly attractive to companies looking for modern facilities in a region with a critical shortage of available life sciences space,” said Fred Knapp, Managing Partner, Transwestern Ventures.
 “Some of the world’s leading life sciences firms have come to Vacaville to capitalize on the synergies created by a combination of extraordinary talent, relative affordability, and the city’s strong economic and demographic trends.”

-Companies such as Agenus, Kaiser Permenente, Genetech, and Polaris currently have a presence in Vaca Valley Business Park.
+Companies such as Agenus, Kaiser Permanente, Genentech, and Polaris currently have a presence in Vaca Valley Business Park.
 The site newly acquired by TWV was sourced by Transwestern Real Estate Services (TRS) and purchased in an off-market transaction.

 The TRS Life Sciences team of Managing Director Ken Meyersieck, Senior Vice President Peter Conte, and Vice President Andrew Wheeler will oversee leasing for the new campus, which can meet occupier needs ranging from biomanufacturing and R&D space to healthcare and medical office.
 The buildings are suitable for a single user or may be divided.